-Miller Homes supports the need to address the affordable housing requirements of the borough.
-The NPPF is, however, clear that the derivation of affordable housing policies must not only take account of need but also viability, this is set out in Paragraph 173 of the NPPF (2012) which established the importance of viability testing to ensure that the sites and scale of development identified in the Plan should not be subject to such scale of obligations and policy burden that their ability to be developed might be threatened.
-The Council should be mindful that it is unrealistic to negotiate every site during a planning application because the base-line aspiration of a policy or combination of policies is set too high as this will jeopardise future housing delivery because of a lack of certainty.
+The HBF supports the need to address the affordable housing requirements of the borough.
+The NPPF is, however, clear that the derivation of affordable housing policies must not only take account of need but also viability, this is set out in Paragraph 34 (2019) which states that such policies should not undermine the deliverability of the plan.
+Which replaces paragraph 173 of the former NPPF (2012) which established the importance of viability testing to ensure that the sites and scale of development identified in the Plan should not be subject to such scale of obligations and policy burden that their ability to be developed might be threatened.
+The Council should be mindful that it is unrealistic to negotiate every site on a one by one basis because the base-line aspiration of a policy or combination of policies is set too high as this will jeopardise future housing delivery.
 Therefore, site by site negotiations on these sites should occur occasionally rather than routinely.